Stagesearly-stage

 How does dilution stack across early-stage rounds?

-Carta data shows median dilution of 20% at seed and 18-22% at Series A. A founder going through pre-seed SAFE plus priced seed plus Series A typically exits early-stage owning 35-45% on a fully diluted basis, before option pool top-ups at each round.
+Median dilution per priced round typically lands around 18-22% at seed and Series A in the major venture markets.
+A founder going through a pre-seed SAFE plus a priced seed plus a Series A typically exits early-stage owning roughly 35-45% on a fully diluted basis, before option pool top-ups at each round.